lwhite1/arrow-table/README.md

 #### How mutation works

+This section describes the mutation API and implementation.
+It's important to have some understanding of the mutation mechanism so that you understand the performance, safety, and reliability implications of changing Arrow data values.

 ##### Deletions

-To delete a row, set the cursor to the row that you want deleted and call 'MutableCursor#deleteCurrentRow()'.
+To delete a row, set the cursor to the row that you want deleted and call `deleteCurrentRow()`.
 To delete all the even-numbered rows in a MutableTable, for example, you could do this:

 ```java
 for (MutableCursor row: mutableTable) {